Create a social app to log runs with running buddies

 1. Gather our team's runs.

-2. Gather an individual's runs.
+2. Gather each individual's runs.

 3. Format our leaderboard.